Cydathenaeum

 Cydathenaeum or Kydathenaion (Κυδαθήναιον) was one of the demes in ancient Athens.
 It belonged in the phyle (tribe) Pandionis.

 History

 When Cleisthenes formally established the deme system in 508/7 BC, Kydathenaion was the third largest deme after Acharnae and Aphidna.
 Its population is estimated to have been around 3,300–3,600 people.
 Kydathenaion was one of the five demes located within the walls of the city of Athens (alongside Koile, Kollytos, Melite, and Skambonidai).

-Kydathenaion was in the very heart of Athens: it contained the Acropolis, and possibly the Areopagus.
+It was in the very heart of Athens containing the Acropolis, and possibly the Areopagus.

 Notable people from the deme include: